Audrey Truschke: Education and career

 Truschke earned her bachelor's degree in religious studies from the University of Chicago in 2004.
 She earned her MA from Columbia University in Middle Eastern, South Asian, and African Studies in 2007 before going on to receive a MPhil in the same discipline in 2008.
 She received her PhD from Columbia University in 2012, and was a postdoctoral fellow at University of Cambridge (2012–2013) and Stanford University (2013–2016).

-In 2015, Truschke joined Rutgers University as an assistant professor of South Asian history and in 2020, she was promoted to associate professorship.
+In 2015, Truschke joined Rutgers University as an assistant professor of South Asian history and in 2023, she was promoted to full professorship.